FAQ

 The following activities do not make you an exporter:

-• Selling your crop to a packinghouse who then distributes products that the packinghouse now owns.
+• Selling your crop to a Canadian packinghouse who then distributes products that the packinghouse now owns.

 • Selling your product to the end consumer in the USA (either directly, or through a third party like Etsy).
 This activity falls under the SOE’s retail exemption.